The-Hacker-Recipes/The-Hacker-Recipes/web/config/http-request-smuggling.md

 ```

-3. We got a problem because we need to specify HOST : localhost for the second request, otherwise, we can't access to the admin panel.
-Change from the bytes number from 60 to 71 because we add the host header.
+3. We got a problem because we are getting blocked by the back-end.
+In fact, the back-end need the header `Host : localhost` for the second request.
+Change the byte's number from 60 to 71 because we added the host header.
 Using this request, we have access to the admin panel ! :)

 ```HTTP
 POST / HTTP/1.1